+The University accepts the applications, makes a tentative award, and in effect "selects" the male applicants who are to receive the benefits of the scholarship fund.
 The acts of the University are more than ministerial.
 The trust as it has been administered has shed its purely private character and has become a public one.
 The involvement of the public University is . . . of such a prevailing nature that there is governmental entwinement constituting state action [576 S.W.2d at 323].

 The appellate court's majority, however, having declined to find state action and thus denying the plaintiff a basis for asserting constitutional rights against the trust fund, affirmed the dismissal of the case.
-(For a discussion of the treatment of sex-restricted scholarships under the federal Title IX statute, see Section 6.2.3 of this book.)
+(For a discussion of the treatment of sex-restricted scholarships under the federal Title IX statute, see Section 8.3.3 of this book.)